rwik/weather_flutter/README.md

 # weather_flutter
- A fltter App which consumes web API to display live weather
+ A flutter App which consumes web API to display live weather